 It is generally accepted that Goldies originated in Scotland around the 1830’s.
 It’s thought the breed came out of a local desire for a superior upland retriever for Scotland’s 19th-century bird hunters.
 Basically, as shotguns got better there were more hunters and more game birds were being hunted….but more birds were being shot and lost.
 The need was great for a new dog breed that was dependable and easy to train as a water and upland fowl retriever.
 Thus, the Golden Retriever was born as a new sporting breed.
 Necessity is indeed the mother of invention in all things, including dogs!

 In 1925, the AKC accepted Golden Retrievers as a distinct new breed.
 Today, Goldies are extremely popular in North America and Europe as a much-loved family pet, medical and police assistance dog, and as a prized sporting dog.
-As you will see below, the Golden Retriever is a wonderfully affable dog that bonds tightly with his or her human family.
+As you will see below, the

 What Makes Goldens So Special?